AdobeDocs/audience-manager.es-ES/help/using/reporting/audience-optimization-reports/aor-advertisers/aor-advertisers.md

 * Fuente de datos de marca
 * Fuente de datos de plataforma

-Users that belong to more than one [!UICONTROL RBAC] user group can switch between each group&#39;s view.
+Users that belong to more than one [!UICONTROL RBAC] user group can switch between each group's view.
 Los datos mostrados se actualizarán para respetar el grupo seleccionado.
 If your company does not use [!UICONTROL RBAC], all users will have admin privileges and access to all the data sources (conversion groups).

 ## Conversion Groups {#conversion-groups}